GenomiqueENS/toulligQC/README.md

 <a name="pypi-installation"></a>
 ### 1.3 Using PyPi

-ToulligQC can be more easlilly installed with a pip package availlable on the PyPi repository:
+ToulligQC can be more easlily installed with a pip package availlable on the PyPi repository.
+To do this, use the following command line:
 ```bash
 $ pip3 install toulligqc
 ```